cxumol/CoverPilot/README.md

 ## Workflow

-With powerful Prompt Engineering, CoverPilot can deeply understand your resume and the job description, and find the best writing style to match your resume with the job.
+With powerful Prompt Engineering, CoverPilot can deeply understand your resume and the job description, and find the best writing style to match your experience with the job.
 The following flow graph illustrates how CoverPilot works.

 ![workflow](asset/CoverPilot_workflow.png)